thogermine/url-shortener/README.md

 Until now we have been using Postman and Curl for ad hoc trying out new features of the REST API.
-This situation is not ideal as it leaves room for Regression and it is cumbersome to test features this way, especially in the light of the Service Layer are using a Memory Database that gets wiped with every restart.
+This situation is not ideal as it leaves room for Regression and it is cumbersome to test features this way, especially in the light of the Service Layer using a Memory Database that gets wiped with every restart.

 In order to have a more systematic approach we will use Unit test for testing the API.